The Missing Link (1927 film): Plot

 Meanwhile, word reaches the camp that the real Missing Link is on the loose.
 Still believing Akka to be the culprit, Arthur arms himself with fudge and heads off to “recapture” the cuddly culprit—only to find himself face-to-face with a pack of lions.
-Fleeing in terror back to camp, he sets off a wild chase that culminates in the dramatic entrance of the actual Missing Link (Sam Baker)—a hulking, fearsome ape-like creature who sends even the lions fleeing.
+Fleeing in terror back to camp, he sets off a wild chase that culminates in the dramatic entrance of the actual Missing Link—a hulking, fearsome ape-like creature who sends even the lions fleeing.

 When the creature turns its attention to Beatrice, Arthur is thrust into a moment of true courage.
 Armed only with a sticky piece of fudge, he attempts to defend her.
 The beast hurls him aside, but Arthur doesn't give up.
 Swathed in drapery, with Akka perched on his shoulders like a primal disguise, Arthur returns to confront the Missing Link.
 Amazingly, the disguise works.
 As Akka distracts the beast with gestures and gestures toward the fudge, Arthur maneuvers behind and subdues him, tying him to a post while the chimp finishes the job with a chair leg.
 The last glimpse of the “beast” is his head sticking out from a collapsed pile of furniture, being pelted by Akka in simian triumph.

 Arthur, now a hero, revives the fainted Beatrice, who demands a revolver for safety.
 Fumbling with the unfamiliar weapon, he accidentally fires it—spooking both of them.
 When he returns, he mistakes a lump under the blankets (actually Akka hiding) for Beatrice and proposes bashfully to it.
 Beatrice, having hidden behind the portieres, playfully claims the proposal for herself.
 Just as they move to embrace, Akka yanks the rug from under them, sending the couple tumbling into one another's arms.
 As the monkey scampers away gleefully, Arthur and Beatrice laugh—engaged at last thanks to a fudge-loving chimp and a beast that nearly got the girl.